josie-welsh/QGIS-LongProfileModel-Plugin/README.md

 8. Proceed to the **Drainage Area - Slope** tab.

-In the **Drainage Area - Slope** tab, we will be looking at the dataset generated in the previous step in slope vs. drainage area space.
-In this space we can fit a power law function to a portion of the data, allowing us to  generate models of historic long-profiles in following steps.
+In the **Drainage Area - Slope** tab, you will be looking at the dataset generated in the previous step in slope vs. drainage area space.
+In this space you can fit a power law function to a portion of the data, allowing us to  generate models of historic long-profiles in following steps.

 9. The file generated in the previous step should have autopopulated the **Selected Channel File** box, but if not or if you already have a flowpath dataset ready, then you can use the **...** button to select a file.